kkarns/ifaa-android-app/README.md

 ![screenshots](image1.png)

 #Credits
-Written by Kevin Karns & Luke Karns, with a lot of help from training classes at Lynda.
+Written by Luke Karns (Mandela International Magnet School, Inspire SF protégé) & Kevin Karns, with a lot of help from training classes at Lynda.

 Find Kevin on: